Ashlie-G/LuxeEthique/README.md

     - still unable to edit the user profile, so also removed tha ability and just set a 'my listings' page.
     - added ability for only admin to see admin link
     - added feature that the owner of a listing can't see the buy button
+- Wednesday 18th
+    - Finalized slide deck and presented app
+    - Realised that the approved boolean value was now not changing to false when sucess action run, so spent time on determining the issue with no result.
+    - completed more content for documentation.
 Please see the following screen shots for clarification.
 INSERT TRELLO SCREEN SHOTS HERE
 Link to trello